 Looking to the future

-Alan completed our free Fit to Thrive exercise program in 2015 which helped him get back on his feet.
+Alan completed our free exercise program in 2015 which helped him get back on his feet.
 He now describes himself as a reasonably healthy, not so athletic, 64-year-old bloke who is still a non-smoker, healthy eater, and keen bike rider.

 “I just happen to have myeloma still lurking somewhere and I’m coming to terms with the great uncertainty of this.
 I am excited to say I am riding again.
 I bought a tricycle with electric-assist which allows me to ride without fear of falling.”